AyanThara/DSA-Journey-2026/Progress.md

   - Logical
 - First C++ program
 ### Notes
-- Understood how C++ source code is compiled step by step
+- Understood how C++ source code is compiled step by step.
 - Learned the difference between signed and unsigned integers.
 - Practiced basic operators in C++.
 - Practiced the first program.